 You might also want to bear in mind that as a bottle of vintage Macallan recently sold in auction for over £1,000,000, the Macallan in your glass is remarkably good value, not to mention readily available.

 If a single malt whisky is good, then surely a whisky that combines a number of them together could be even better?
 This is the basic premise behind The Naked Grouse, a blended malt whisky (not a single malt whisky, not a blended whisky, a blended malt whisky – we hope you’re keeping up at the back.)

 Some of the finest malts from Scotland are combined for this whisky, and the finishing touch is that after they have been combined (or “blended”) the whisky is returned to a sherry cask for a further period of maturation which allows the whiskies to get to know each other and settle down while also providing an additional level of intensity and flavour.
 A whisky to try when you want something a little different.

 And also a whisky to try when you would like some fun.
 There is nothing precious about the Naked Grouse, so if you would like to drink it long, with lots of ice and ginger ale or soda water, please do.
 Someone once told you that you shouldn’t use Scotch in a cocktail?
 Tell them we said you can, and we would love you to try it.
 And if you are happy just sipping it on its own, then that’s just fine too.

-If all this talk of whisky has you clicking online to find your perfect match, don’t forget to tag us in your whisky pictures and raise a dram with us to World Whisky Day!
+If all this talk of whisky has you clicking online to find your perfect match, don’t forget to tag us in your whisky pictures and raise a dram with us this January!